203-792-9106

 Every 1st and 3rd Tuesday of each month is our General Lodge Meeting @ 7pm.
 If you want to know what is happening, how to be involved, or suggestions for fundraisers and lodge improvements, the general meeting is your format to do so!
 This is YOUR lodge!

-Women of the Moose-- 2nd Wednesday of the month @ 7pm is their meeting.
+Women of the Moose-- 2nd and 4th Wednesday of the month @ 7pm is the general meeting.

 Every Other Friday Night is Karaoke with Ed Stock in the Social Quarters.
 This is an Open to the Public event.
 All non-members are still required to sign the book.
 Dinner is available for purchase these nights.